cs411-alawini/sp25-cs411-team091-jjdc/doc/uml_db_design_revised.md

 ## UML Diagram

 We have marked the primary keys with `[PK]` for clarity in our UML diagram below.
+Ingredients is a Relationship, not an entity.

 ```mermaid
 classDiagram